Eigenvalues of Cayley graphs: Second largest eigenvalue of Cayley graphs

 Let $q = p^e$ be a prime power, where $p$ is a prime and $e \ge 1$ an integer.
 Let $k \ge 2$ be an integer.
 For $2 \le i \le k$, take an arbitrary polynomial $h_i$ in $2(i-1)$ indeterminants over $\FFF_q$.
 Define $B\Ga_k = B\Ga(q; h_2, \ldots, h_k)$ to be the bipartite graph with biparition $\{P_k, L_k\}$, where each of $P_k$ and $L_k$ is a copy of $\FFF_q^k$, such that $(p_1, p_2, \ldots, p_k) \in P_k$ and $(l_1, l_2, \ldots, l_k) \in L_k$ are adjacent if and only if their coordinates satisfy

-This is a $q$-regular graph with $2q^k$ vertices.
-It was introduced by Lazebnik and Woldar as a generalization of graphs introduced earlier by Lazebnik and Ustimenko (see the survey papers \cite{LazebnikSW17, LazebnikW01} for details).
+One can see that $B\Ga_k$ is a $q$-regular graph with $2q^k$ vertices.
+It was introduced by Lazebnik and Woldar as a generalization of some graphs introduced earlier by Lazebnik and Ustimenko (see the survey papers \cite{LazebnikSW17, LazebnikW01} for details).